-The MPH concentration in Health Leadership & Management provides students with an understanding of the challenges of organizational leadership and management in the health sector.
-The concentration is aimed at individuals whose responsibilities require them to have the knowledge and skills essential to balance the demands of leading and managing during times of change, but who do not require or desire a full management degree.
+The MPH concentration in Health Leadership & Management provides full-time MPH students with an understanding of the challenges of organizational leadership and management in the health sector.
+The concentration is aimed at individuals whose responsibilities require them to have the knowledge and skills essential to balance the demands of leading and managing during times of change.
+Attendance at the monthly MPH-HLM concentration seminar is required.

 Health Leadership & Management Course Meeting Competency Credits Onsite Online HLM1.
-Leadership: Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
+Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
 312.700: Leading Organizations 3 1 st SI, 1 st HLM2.
-Communication and Relationship Management: Apply concepts of negotiation to manage conflict, enhance problem-solving, and improve team dynamics. .5 2 nd , 3 rd Mediation .5 2 nd , 3 rd HLM3.
-Professional & Social Responsibility: Explain the relationship between a commitment to self-development including continuing education, networking, reflection and personal improvement and leadership effectiveness.
-312. 700: Leading Organizations 3 1 st SI, 1 st HLM4.
-Health & Healthcare Environment: Establish goals and objectives for improving health outcomes that incorporate an understanding of the social determinants of health and of the socioeconomic environment in which the organization functions.
-221.722: Quality Assurance Management Methods for Developing Countries 4 1 st 1 st HLM5.
-Business: Collate relevant data and information and analyze and evaluate this information to support or make an effective decision or recommendation.
-312.604: Quantitative Tools for Managers 3 2 nd , 3 rd SI
+Identify tools and techniques to build, maintain, and evaluate high performance teams.
+312.702 Leading Change: Building and Empowering Teams 3 3 3 HLM3.
+Explain the relationship between a commitment to self-development including continuing education, networking, reflection and personal improvement and leadership effectiveness.
+312.700: Leading Organizations 3 1 st SI, 1 st HLM4.
+Apply the concepts and tools of quality management to design and improve a healthcare delivery system contextualized for diverse socioeconomic contexts and addressing the barriers to access, clinical quality and patient perspectives, and socioeconomic equity.
+221.722: Quality Assurance Management Methods for Developing Countries 4 1 st SI, 1 st HLM5.
+Collate relevant data and information and analyze and evaluate this information to support effective decision-making or recommendations.
+312.604: Quantitative Tools for Managers 3 2 nd , 3 rd